pingbrains/delete-record-checklist/README.md

-Checklist for coding the DELETE record correctly (for Database Drive App)
+Checklist for coding the DELETE record correctly (for Database Driven App)
 =========================================================================

 Checklist to confirm 'DELETE' record (for database driven app) is coded correctly